furax124/Protect_Loader/README.md

 ## Notes:
 - In the GUI and subfolder there is a lot of PE file (exe) if you don't trust them,feel free to download them from their official repo.
 - In complementary you can use [this](https://github.com/furax124/UPX_Compress_And_Patcher) to obfuscate the IAT table with UPX and auto patch
-- ⚠️⚠️⚠️ In order to the GUI to work correctly you need to have CGO enable (look out on google on how to activate it)
+- ⚠️⚠️⚠️ In order to the GUI to work correctly you need to have CGO enable (look out on google on how to enable it)
 - If you want to debug make sure to remove the elevation code from main.go

 ## Credit